DataDog/orchestrion/README.md

 go build whatever
 ```

-3. Your build script should now build a traced version of your project.
-You won't have to check in this code, so your code base can remain untouched by tracing-specific code.
+3. Your build script should build a traced version of your project.
+You won't have to check in this code, so your codebase can remain untouched by tracing-specific code.

-#### Note
-Currently the instrumentation added alters the line numbers of files which have added instrumentation.
-We plan to address this in the near future, but currently stack traces will have line numbers that are slightly different than the checked-in code in version control if it is added at build-time instead of being checked-in.
+**Note**: It's a known issue that adding instrumentation at build time can alter the line numbers in your instrumented files.
+As a result, the line numbers in stack traces may differ from those in the checked-in code in your version control system.

 ## Example

-#### Starting Code
+### Starting code

 Given a small `main.go` file, we can add instrumentation with one command.